tranquildata/fhir/README.md

 				Run mongod (for 'getting started' docker images - development only)

+MongoDB 4.0 only supports transactions when run as a replica set.
+To create a single-node replica set:

+1. Add the `--replSet` option to the MongoDB daemon: e.g. `mongod --replSet rs0`
+2. Run `rs.initiate()` from the MongoDB shell (`mongo`)

 If you wish to test the server with synthetic patient data, please reference [Generate and Upload Synthetic Patient Data](https://github.com/intervention-engine/ie/blob/master/docs/dev_install.md#generate-and-upload-synthetic-patient-data).